FrancoLiberali/cql/docs/cql/preloading.rst

 corresponds to the fact that the relation is really null or that the preload was not performed, which means a big risk of making decisions in our business logic on incomplete information.

-For this reason, badaas-orm provides the Relation getters.
+For this reason, cql provides the Relation getters.
 These are methods that will be added to your models to safely navigate a relation, responding `errors.ErrRelationNotLoaded` in case you try to navigate a relation that was not loaded from the database.
-They are created in a file called badaas-orm.go in your model package when :ref:`generating conditions <badaas-orm/concepts:conditions generation>`.
+They are created in a file called cql.go in your model package when :ref:`generating conditions <cql/concepts:conditions generation>`.

 Here is an example of its use: